ydahal1/ydahal1/jokes.md

-“Doctor, I’ve broken my arm in several places” Doctor “Well don’t go to those places.”
+My boss told me that he was going to fire the person with the worst posture.
+I have a hunch, it might be me.

 [
-Sun Jun 21 01:12:34 UTC 2026
+Mon Jun 22 01:12:15 UTC 2026
  ]